-- 26. Seeing PERPETRATOR as a trustworthy mentor, Plaintiff was conditioned to comply with PERPETRATOR's direction and to respect him as a person of authority in spiritual, ethical, and educational matters.
-PERPETRATOR's conduct constituted "grooming" of Plaintiff and culminated in his sexual assault of Plaintiff. - 27.
+- 31. Seeing PERPETRATOR as a trustworthy mentor, Plaintiff was conditioned to comply with PERPETRATOR's direction and to respect him as a person of authority in spiritual, ethical, and educational matters.
+PERPETRATOR's conduct constituted "grooming" of Plaintiff and culminated in his childhood sexual assault and abuse of Plaintiff. - 32.
 PERPETRATOR utilized Defendants' facilities and institutions to gain access to Plaintiff.
-At all relevant times, PERPETRATOR was referred to as "Father" and wore the priest collar and attire.
-This signified to people that PERPETRATOR was in good standing and authorized by Defendants to act as a priest and agent of Defendants'.
-It was by virtue of PERPETRATOR's position as a priest and principal of Defendants that he met and groomed Plaintiff, established trust with Plaintiff, and manipulated that trust in order to sexually assault and abuse Plaintiff. - PERPETRATOR committed acts of childhood sexual assault against Plaintiff on the premises owned, operated, and controlled by Defendant DOE 1 and Defendant DOE 2, including in Perpetrator's office at DOE 2.
-PERPETRATOR's sexual assault of Plaintiff included, but was not limited to: PERPETRATOR summoning Plaintiff into his office (the Principal's office) under the guise of discussing his grades; PERPETRATOR proceeded to tell Plaintiff that his grades were too poor for him to continue his education at DOE 2; Plaintiff was visibly distraught and worried about how his mother would react knowing how hard she had worked to get Plaintiff into DOE 2; PERPETRATOR comforted Plaintiff and during this encounter forced Plaintiff's penis from his clothes and began forcibly performing oral sex on Plaintiff. - 29.
-PERPETRATOR sexually abused Plaintiff for sexual gratification and was, at least in part, based on the Plaintiff's gender and age, who was a minor child at the time. - 30.
+At all relevant times, PERPETRATOR was referred to as "Brother" and wore the religous collar and attire.
+This signified to people that PERPETRATOR was in good standing and authorized by Defendants to act as a priest and agent of the Church.
+It was by virtue of PERPETRATOR's position as a priest of Defendants that he met and groomed Plaintiff, established trust with Plaintiff, and manipulated that trust in order to sexually assault and abuse Plaintiff. - 33.
+PERPETRATOR sexually assaulted Plaintiff on the premises owned, operated, and controlled by Defendants DOE 1 and Defendant DOE 2, including in the school at DOE 4.
+PERPETRATOR's sexual abuse of Plaintiff included, but was not limited to: sexual touching.
+PERPETRATOR's sexual abuse of Plaintiff began when Plaintiff was approximately thirteen years old. - 34.
+PERPETRATOR sexually abused Plaintiff for sexual gratification and was, at least in part, based on the Plaintiff's gender and age, who was a minor child at the time. - 35.
 This childhood sexual abuse constitutes "childhood sexual assault" pursuant to Code of Civil Procedure section 340.1(d) as amended by Assembly Bill 218, including any act committed against Plaintiff that occurred when the Plaintiff was under the age of 18 years and that would have been proscribed by Section 266j of the Penal Code; Section 285 of the Penal Code; paragraph (1) or (2) of subdivision (b), or of subdivision (c), of Section 286 of the Penal Code; subdivision (a) or (b) of Section 288 of the Penal Code; paragraph (1) or (2) of subdivision (b), or of subdivision (c), of Section 287 or of former Section 288a of the Penal Code; subdivision (h), (i), or (j) of Section 289 of the Penal Code; any sexual conduct as defined in paragraph (1) of subdivision (d) of Section 311.4 of the Penal Code; Section 647.6 of the Penal Code; and/or any prior laws of this state of similar effect at the time the act was committed.